-- retailer — by 3 April 2021 you must offer in writing to vary your GSAs to conform with the requirements of the amended Code, and you must vary the GSA within 6 months after the supplier accepts your offer
+- retailer — by 3 April 2021 you must offer in writing to vary your GSAs to conform with the relevant provisions of the amended Code, and you must vary the GSA within 6 months after the supplier accepts your offer

-- wholesaler — by 3 April 2022 you must offer in writing to vary your GSAs to conform with the requirements of the amended Code, and you must vary the GSA within 6 months after the supplier accepts your offer.
+- wholesaler — by 3 April 2022 you must offer in writing to vary your GSAs to conform with the relevant provisions of the amended Code, and you must vary the GSA within 6 months after the supplier accepts your offer.

 Otherwise, the relevant code provisions will automatically apply to you on 3 October 2021 (for retailers) or 3 October 2022 (for wholesalers).